-Bell’s palsy is a sudden weakness or paralysis of facial muscles on one side of the face.
-Find out how to boost the chances of a full recovery.
+Bell's palsy is a sudden weakness or paralysis of the facial muscles on one side of your face.
+Find out how to boost your chances of a full recovery.

 Sleep paralysis is a normal sleeping state which prevents you acting out your dreams.
 Find out about its causes, and preventative measures.

 Motor neurone disease is a condition that causes weakness in the muscles, leading eventually to paralysis.
 Learn about the symptoms and diagnosis.

 Guillain-Barre syndrome is an autoimmune disease that causes weakness, numbness or paralysis.
 Learn more about its symptoms, diagnosis and treatment options.

 Polio is a highly contagious viral infection.
 It can cause paralysis and death, so immunisation is important to prevent polio.
 Learn here about symptoms, how polio is spread and treatment options.